Volunteer of the Year

-Each of our volunteer recreation councils has nominated a “Volunteer of the Year” for 2024.
+Each of our volunteer recreation councils has nominated a “Volunteer of the Year” for 2025.
 Below, click on each volunteer to learn about each Volunteer of the Year and read about their many contributions.
 We, along with their recreation councils, thank them for their many contributions and accomplishments.
 To the award winners: what you have done is truly special and made an impact on your community.
 While you are one from your council, we know you are among many and we recognize and honor your accomplishments and by association, those who serve alongside you.

-In addition, 2024 marks the eighth year of inductees in the Carroll County Recreation and Parks Volunteer Hall of Fame.
+In addition, 2025 marks the ninth year of inductees in the Carroll County Recreation and Parks Volunteer Hall of Fame.
 To be considered for this honor, volunteers must have served at least twenty (20) years and made significant contributions resulting in a lasting impact over time.
 This year’s class includes the Malachowski Family, Toni Chiavacci, and Brad Rockwood.
 These folks are the best of the best and hold a special place in our history and hearts.
 Congratulations to these great volunteers who have helped shape and contribute to our department’s success for many years.

-Congratulations to our 2024 Volunteers of the Year and our Volunteer Hall of Fame Inductees!
+Congratulations to our 2025 Volunteers of the Year and our Volunteer Hall of Fame Inductees!

-Volunteer Hall of Fame 2024 Inductees
+Volunteer Hall of Fame 2025 Inductees

 ![]() |